tmfg/digitraffic/pages/tieliikenne-en.md

 ### Traffic messages

-Traffic messages are possible to get in standard DATEX II and Simple JSON -formats.
-Simple JSON is based on GeoJSON specification.
+Traffic messages are possible to get in standard DATEX II and Simple JSON -formats that is based on GeoJSON specification.
+Because of that JSON format contains also the geometries of the traffic messages unlike DATEX II.
-JSON format is possibel to get without area geometries to save time and bandwidth as they are quite large.
+It is possible to get JSON formatted traffic messages also without area geometries to save time and bandwidth as the areas are quite large.
-Area geometries can be cached locally from specific API for geometries.
+The area geometries can be then cached locally from specific API for geometries eiter getting them one by one or all at once.
+This makes a big difference in size of the messages that have an area geometry.

-Roadworks contains TMC/ALERT-C locations to identify the affected area or location of the announcement.
+Traffic messages contains TMC/ALERT-C locations to identify the affected area or location of the announcement.
 More information at [TMC/ALERT-C location data](#tmcalert-c-location-data)

 Dates in message texts are include in multiple formats.
 Fixed date time fields are in ISO 8601 date format and in UTC (Zulu) time.